Saad123ali/ALL-DSA-LAB-TASK/README.md

 ## 🚀 Getting Started

-To get started with the repository, follow these steps:
+To get started with the repository, follow these steps.
 🤝 Contributing
 We welcome contributions from the community!
 If you have improvements or new lab tasks to share, please follow these steps: